regebro/tzlocal/README.rst

 Info
 ----

-This Python module returns a the `IANA time zone name
+This Python module returns the `IANA time zone name
 <https://www.iana.org/time-zones>`_ for your local time zone or a ``tzinfo``
 object with the local timezone information, under Unix and Windows.